SalesVista/strings/README.md

 - `lc` (boolean): transform the display string to lowercase (mutually exclusive with `uc`)
 - `uc` (boolean): transform the display string to uppercase (mutually exclusive with `lc`)
 - `abbrev` (boolean): transform the display string to its abbreviated form
+- `max` (number): conditionally abbreviate the display string if it has more than this number of characters
+- `min` (number): if abbreviation is required, this specifies the desired number of characters for the abbreviation (only applies to single-word display strings) - internally passed as the 2nd argument to `Strings.abbreviate(str, singleWordSize)`, see docs there
 - `strict` (boolean, default `true`): whether keys should be interpreted strictly (required in strings or defaults) or loosely (not required in strings or defaults) - in strict mode, an empty string will be returned when key is not found; in loose mode, the key will be used as the value when key is not found
 - `locale` (string or array): the user's locale e.g. `'en-US'` or `'en_US'`